-The Last Mile Carrier.
-What the do, how they work, and why they are so important.
+The Last-Mile Carrier: What they do, how they work, and why they are so important.

-The product will go from your post office (or FedEx office or UPS office, etc.), then be driven by someone to another post office that is closer to the destination address.
-This process will continue over and over again until the product is delivered to the post office that is as close to the final destination as possible . . . but then what happens?
-How does the product get from the final post office to the final destination?
+Your product may move from one post office (or FedEx office or UPS office, etc.) to another, then be driven by someone else to another post office closer to the final destination address.
+This process will continue over and over again until the product is delivered to the post office that is as close to the consumer’s location as possible . . . and even then, the process is not done.

 In this guide, we’ll explore:

 - What Is A Last-Mile Carrier?